Deepest-Project/Transformer-TTS/README.md

 ```
 2. For fastspeech, generated melspectrograms and attention matrix should be saved for later.
 3. Among `num_layers*num_heads` attention matrices, the one with the highest focus rate is saved.
-4. Only data following the below condition is used in fastspeech:
+4. Only the data that meets the below condition is used in fastspeech:
-  - `The difference between attended phoneme positions for adjacent melspectrogram steps is lower than two`
+  - `The differences between attended phoneme positions for adjacent melspectrogram steps are lower than two`

 # Reference
 1.NVIDIA/tacotron2: https://github.com/NVIDIA/tacotron2